volver al blog

 a Clay table that worked six months ago might be burning credits on enrichments that return empty 30% of the time. data providers change, endpoints deprecate, and prompts that worked with GPT-4 might produce garbage with the latest model update.

-somebody needs to be watching hit rates, error rates, and cost-per-row. if nobody is, you're flying blind - whether you have an agency or not.
+somebody needs to be watching hit rates, error rates, and cost-per-row. if nobody is, you're flying blind, whether you have an agency or not.

 what I actually offer